 The American Chestnut Collection was originally established in 1998 through a partnership with the American Chestnut Foundation and a grant from the Maine Forest Service.

-Second, this collection plays a scientific, research and conservation role in keeping with The American Chestnut Foundations’ goal to restore this species to its native range within the woodlands of the eastern United States.
+This collection plays a scientific, research and conservation role in keeping with The American Chestnut Foundations’ goal to restore this species to its native range within the woodlands of the eastern United States.
 Through a scientific research and breeding program developed by its founders in 1983, the Foundation conducts breeding at its research farms in Virginia, and coordinates satellite breeding programs in 16 state chapters to ensure genetic diversity and local adaptability.
 This collection represents one of these satellite efforts.
-The collection you see here is the largest assemblage of Maine sourced trees and it plays an essential role in the overall breeding effort to develop and propagate a blight-resistant variety of Chestnut.